rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 ## Number of days

-Number of days
+Number of days:

 - in Synchronize view tasks older than number of days are marked red

 ## Environment

-Enable environment
+Enable environment:

 It is possible to enter an environment variable to the process which executes the synchronize task.
 An example of such is :